 The concentrations of these foaming agents in sewage plants and ground water may be tiny, but their long term consequences are still not known.

 For those who are looking for the best body wash ingredients, there are sulfate free shampoo products available, that are free of the controversial ingredient Sodium Lauryl Sulfate (SLS)

-Below is a list of some of the best body wash ingredients you may want to consider using, if completely natural is the way you want to go.
+Below I have put together a list of some of the best body wash ingredients you may want to consider, if natural is the way you want to go.